 From one faculty member who can talk about your work as a student.

 Please note your GPA (general) and GPA in your major if you have declared a major.

-Please submit applications to Anne Sokolsky by email (email@example.com) or a hardcopy can be submitted to 205 Sturges Hall.
+Please submit applications to Darrell Albon by email (firstname.lastname@example.org) or a hardcopy can be submitted to 205 Sturges Hall.

 Interviews of Candidates